Squaar/EmployeeManager/README.md

 EmployeeManager
 ===============

 MySQL employee database manager for CS480.
+Instructions for this assignment are in instructions.pdf

 Run ant to build .jar.